 We’d love it if you already have experience with some of these technologies, but we understand that great developers will quickly learn whatever they need to know to get a project done.

 Starting wage depends on experience.
 In addition, you’ll receive benefits including health, vision and dental insurance, paid time off, a yearly bonus, matching 401k, and more.
 And someday we’ll start having in-office massages again - there’s just so much to look forward to!

 If you’re interested in the job, please submit a cover letter and resume to: [email protected]

 * A note about cover letters: We’ve seen a lot of them - some good, some bad.
-We like the good ones better.
-It’s your first chance to show us you’re the kind of person we’d like to have around the office.
+We like the good ones.
+It’s your first chance to show us you’re the kind of person we’d like to have on our team.
 Tell us about yourself, relevant stuff that will help convince us to talk to you, stuff we won’t see in your education and job history.